 I am always hard at work on “The Next Book”…or books.
 Like many authors, I am often uncomfortable talking about the work in progress.
-However, I’ve recently begun working on the seventh installment of The Country Girl Empress series called THE EMPRESS'S DIADEM, the continuing story of Empress Elisabeth of Austria, and just completed the first draft of my upcoming novel WITH THE HEART OF A LIONESS - A Duchess of Aquitaine Novel.
+However, I’ve recently published the seventh installment of The Country Girl Empress series called THE EMPRESS'S DIADEM, the continuing story of Empress Elisabeth of Austria, and just completed the first draft of my upcoming novel WITH THE HEART OF A LIONESS - A Duchess of Aquitaine Novel.

 When does the next book come out?

 This is a difficult question to answer, as the “next book” will vary by which format you are looking for, such as hardback, paperback or e-book.
 Visit my website or my social media outlets such as Facebook www.facebook.com/authorapiperburgi, LinkedIn https://www.linkedin.com/in/a-piper-burgi-0ba30b14/ , Medium https://medium.com/@apiperburgi or Goodreads https://www.goodreads.com/author/show/7121827.A_Piper_Burgi often for up-to-date information.

 Do you create your own cover art?